-However, you may encounter a problem with selecting the icon which would show a warning symbol in the Icon column.
+You may encounter a problem with selecting the icon which would show a warning symbol in the Icon column.
 There are two main reasons for this being the dimensions and the size limit.
 The icon which you choose to use must be a square image where Width equals Height and this can be solved by cropping the image which can also be used to reduce the file size.

-By clicking onto an Icon, it will bring you to a page with two templates being Icon Configuration and Icon Usages.
+By clicking onto an Icon, it will bring you to a page with two templates, 'Icon Configuration ' and 'Icon Usages'.

 Icon Configuration - allows you to change the title/image of the icon and displays some more information about it such as the image type.